Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Below are some of the particular techniques and disciplines of thaumaturgy, but not all thaumaturgy falls into a category, and some might straddle multiple techniques.

 **Biothaumaturgy**: The most well-known examples of biothaumaturgy in New Crobuzon are the Remade - those who have been tried and punished by the state in the city's infamous punishment factories - and so, in this sense, biothaumaturgy is part of what makes New Crobuzon the city it is.
 A biothaumaturge tears at and recreates flesh, bonds it in unintended ways, and manipulates it within the limits dictated only by imagination of the thaumaturge themself.
-It can be used to heal, but biothaumaturgy horrifying use as a punishment and a weapon of the state has somewhat overshadowed its positive uses.
+It can be used to heal, but biothaumaturgy's horrifying use as a punishment and a weapon of the state has somewhat overshadowed its positive uses.

 **Chromathaumaturgy**: If a thaumaturge wishes to alter the appearence of an object or person, or simply create a colourful light show, she may turn to the study and use of chromathaumaturgy - the thaumaturgic discipline which can influence colour and light.